astronati/php-fantasy-football-quotations-parser/README.md

 $ composer test
 ```

-Run what follows to show the code coverage:
+Run what follows to see the code coverage:
 ```sh
 $ composer coverage
 ```